What is Cone Clutch, Its Parts, Diagram and How it Works?

 What is a Cone Clutch?

-Clutches are mechanical devices that engage and disengage power transmission from the driving shaft to the driving shaft, primarily from the driving shaft to the driving shaft.
+Clutches are mechanical devices that engage and disengage power transmission from the driving shaft to the driven shaft, primarily from the driving shaft to the driven shaft.

 The clutch is located between the flywheel and the pressure plate.
 The driven shaft is usually attached to the engine, whereas the driving shaft provides output power.